-DeathCause1: Immediate cause of death (text) DeathCause2: Cause leading to the immediate cause of death (text) DeathCause3: Next antecedent cause of death (text) DeathCause4: Underlying cause of death (text)
+- DeathCause1: Immediate cause of death (text from death certificate): the final disease, injury, or complication directly causing death - DeathCause2: Cause leading to the immediate cause of death (text from death certificate): Next sequential cause of death, if any leading to the immediate cause of death. - DeathCause3: Next antecedent cause of death (text from death certificate): Next sequential cause of death, if any, leading to the immediate cause of death. - DeathCause4: Underlying cause of death (text from death certificate): the disease or injury that initiated the chain of morbid events that led directly and inevitably to death

-Response Options: Text as it appears on death certificate
+Text as it appears on death certificate

-Discussion: The text that the death certifier supplies on the death certificate regarding the causes of death can be used to identify reportable cases in a timely manner.
+The text that the death certifier supplies on the death certificate regarding the causes of death can be used to identify reportable cases in a timely manner.